 Relationships among these groups are essential for effective development of the child.
 These organizations welcome into their membership parents, teachers, administrators, and all interested citizens.

 The Glen Cove Booster Club is a parental organization that supports the athletic program at Glen Cove High School.
 The Booster Club hosts awards ceremonies three times a year to honor athletes participating in the fall, winter and spring sports.
 In addition, the club sponsors many activities designed to promote school spirit and generate community involvement in the sports program.
-For information, contact President Linda Perlman at 801-7641.
+For information, contact President Robert Langone at (516) 656-3494.

 Special Education Parent-Teacher Association (SEPTA)